auri-gabriel/hello/README.md

 # Hello Web Server

+Note: This project was completed as part of the guided exercises in Chapter 20 of The Rust Programming Language Book.
+The objective of the project was to reinforce the concepts learned in the book.

 This is a simple multithreaded web server implemented in Rust.
 The server listens on IP address `127.0.0.1` and port `7878`, and uses a thread pool to handle incoming requests.

 ## Features